SHI-Labs/Smooth-Diffusion/README.md

 ```

 ### Training
 We provide scripts for data downloading and training.
-Unfortunately, the LAION dataset is currently unavailable due to safety review. [[Offcial note by LAIOM.ai](https://laion.ai/notes/laion-maintanence/)]
+Unfortunately, the LAION dataset is currently unavailable due to safety review. [[Offcial note by LAIOM.ai](https://laion.ai/notes/laion-maintanence/)] (Update: LAION is available now.
+Have fun!)
 ```
 # Download LAION aesthetics 6.5+
 python download_regularization_images.py